CBD products are popping up everywhere. But what are they? What’s the difference between the products? And what do you use them for?

 The endocannabinoid system plays the role of regulating many of the physiological processes in our bodies.
 This includes things like our energy level, emotions, immunity, blood pressure.
 It also regulates how we experience pain, stress, hunger, addiction, etc.

-And when the endocannabinoid system is not functioning, your body is apt to more easily succumbs to disease.
+And when the endocannabinoid system is not functioning, your body is apt to more easily succumb to disease.
 This is where CBD comes in.
 CBD mimics endogenous cannabinoids, “endogenous” meaning “within” the body.

 According to Pal Pacher and George Kunos, of the US National Institutes of Health, “modulating endocannabinoid system activity may have therapeutic potential in almost all diseases affecting humans.”
 This is from a 2014 publication.
 More specifically, this affects CB1 and CB2 receptors.